 Cancer Council Queensland offers support and information to all Queenslanders affected by cancer.
 If you have been affected, or know someone that is, please know we’re here to help.
 For information and support, phone 13 11 20, Monday to Friday.

-If you have been moved by Emma's story, please donate today to help fund research into new treatments.
-All donations over $2.00 are tax deductable.
+If you have been moved by Alex's story, please donate today to help fund research into new treatments.
+All donations over $2.00 are tax deductible.

 Help researchers understand the genetic changes that cause cancers to spread through the body.

 Help Cancer Council 13 11 20 provide confidential support on all aspects of cancer.